dotnet/msbuild/src/Microsoft.DotNet.Tools.Compiler/README.md

 ===========

 **NAME**
-dotnet-compile -- Compiles source files to a binary format and saves to a target file.
+dotnet-compile -- Compiles source files for a single project to a binary format and saves to a target file.

 **SYNOPSIS**
 dotnet compile [options]

 **DESCRIPTION**
-The compile command compiles source files to a binary file, either IL byte code or native machine code, depending on the options provided.
+The compile command compiles source files from a single project to a binary file, either IL byte code or native machine code, depending on the options provided.
 The default option is compilation to IL byte code, but may change in the future.

+Users who want to benefit from incremental builds and who want to compile both the project and its dependencies should use the Build command.

 The default IL [--il] output is a PE32 exe [exe], with the default extension of ".exe" on all OSes.
 The exe must include a public static void or public static int main entry point, or it is an error.
 The dll [dll] output option has the default extension of ".dll".